DCASTDCASTBlog

 DCAST and developer-facing products

-Partner and API integrations (including documentation and tooling aimed at developers or Pro/partner surfaces) may describe callbacks, signed events, or roadmap items in the official Partner API and developer documentation, not in a fictional consumer dashboard flow.
-Treat any blog copy that promises a specific dcast.tv UI unless it matches current product docs as outdated.Common webhook events in video workflows
+Partner and API integrations — the documentation and tooling aimed at developers or Pro/partner surfaces — are where callbacks, signed events, and related roadmap items belong, described in the official Partner API and developer documentation rather than in a fictional consumer dashboard flow.
+The practical rule: treat any blog copy that promises a specific dcast.tv UI as outdated unless it matches the current product docs.
+When in doubt, trust the official docs over a tutorial, including this one.

-- Upload completed — ingest finished
+• Upload completed — ingest has finished and the raw file is safely stored.

 Understanding webhook payloads